checkout/checkout-sdk-net/README.md

 ## Getting started

-Binaries and sources are all available from [Nuget](https://www.nuget.org/packages/CheckoutSDK).
+Packages and sources are available from [Nuget](https://www.nuget.org/packages/CheckoutSDK).

 ## How to use the SDK